Lou Holtz once said:

-The last of the 4 most promising strategies for crushing any goal is less about setting goals and more about achieving them.
+The last of the 4 most promising strategies for crushing any goal is more about achieving goals.
 Usually, any purpose needs to be measurable, as S.M.A.R.T. strategies teach us, so you would probably need to repeat one action each day, or week, to achieve it.
 But since motivation is higher towards the beginning of a journey, doing more work could become the winning strategy.

 For example, if you achieve 20% more daily repetitions, you will achieve your goal faster.
 Also, you will add security to it since in later stages, when motivation drops, you will have some backup work you already did.

-I call this the curved strategy because, in the beginning, your motivation will be higher than ever, and then it will decrease exponentially over time.
+With the curved strategy, in the beginning, your motivation will be higher, and then it will decrease over time.
 This is the opposite of what most of us do.
-We usually stop delivering after a while, and we end up with a lot of work to achieve before the end of the goal.
+Usually, after a while, we stop delivering, and we leave a lot of work for the end of the goal.
 So inverting this trend, and working more backed up by motivation, can turn into a victory.

 These are the 4 most promising strategies for crushing any goal that I have tried lately, but there are infinite strategies you can implement in your routine to set and reach your goals.
 In the end, whatever the approach, there are only a few things you need to keep in mind.

 Second, dreaming too big is always a problem.
 It happens to everybody that we get caught in the game of overdoing, and we overestimate ourselves.
 If you dream big and have too many plans for the future, you won’t ever stick to the goal’s schedule.
-So you could try a short-term strategy instead, or even a curved one, when you do most of the work in the beginning, and you can calibrate the rest later.
+So, in the beginning, try a short-term strategy instead, or even a curved one, to do most of the work.
+You can calibrate the rest later.

 This doesn’t mean that you have to stop dreaming big.
-In fact, if you have an infinite mindset, dreaming big is a minimum requirement.
+If you have an infinite mindset, dreaming big is a minimum requirement.
 In the end, bad luck can hit our path towards a goal many times, but not forever.
 Sooner or later, you will remain standing.

-If you liked the article, make sure to follow me for more weekly content!
+If you liked the article, and want more on self-improvement, make sure to follow me for more weekly content!

 Article first published on Curious.